hacksu/khe-2023/README.md

 This consists of defining data structures, interfacing with the database, sending emails, etc.

 As part of this environment, the API has built-in reverse proxying to the other components.
-This is disabled when deployed to the server, as the high-performance [NGINX](https://www.nginx.com/) is used.
+This is disabled when deployed to the server, as the high-performance [NGINX reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is used.

 ### Staff Management Portal